debghs/whiteboard/README.md

 - Toggling dark mode for better visibility
 - Using an eraser to remove drawn lines
 - Saving and loading drawings in pickle format
-- Inserting text inside dynamically shaped custom textboxes
+- Inserting text inside dynamically shaped custom textboxes as embedded type or editable type
 - Taking notes alongside drawings
 - Zoom In and Out while drawing
 - Infinitely scrollable canvas
+- Undo and Redo

 ## File Structure
 The project is structured into three main files: